pachyderm/pachyderm/doc/FAQ.md

 our opinion, Spark is one of the best parts of the Hadoop ecosystem and in the near future, we’ll be offering a connector that lets you use the Spark interface on top Pachyderm.

 ##### What are the major use cases for Pachyderm?
 __Data Lake__:
 A data lake is a place to dump and process gigantic data sets.
 This is where you send your nightly production database dumps, store all your raw log files and whatever other data you want.
 You can then process that data using any code you can put in a container.
 Martin Fowler has a great [blog post](http://martinfowler.com/bliki/DataLake.html) describing data lakes.

 __Containerized ETL__:
 ETL (extract, transform, load) is the process of taking raw data and turning it into a useable form for other services to ingest.
-ETL processes usually involve many steps forming a DAG ([Directed Acyclical Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) — pulling raw data different sources, teasing out and structuring the useful details, and then pushing those structures into a data warehouse or BI (business intelligence) tool for querying and analysis.
+ETL processes usually involve many steps forming a DAG ([Directed Acyclical Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) — pulling raw data from different sources, teasing out and structuring the useful details, and then pushing those structures into a data warehouse or BI (business intelligence) tool for querying and analysis.